Japanese wolf: History

-The Japanese wolf is considered to be extinct as the last Japanese wolf was captured and killed at Washikaguchi of Higashiyoshino village in Honshu Nara Prefecture, Japan on January 23, 1905.
-Sightings of "short-legged dog like beasts", proposed to be the Japanese wolf, have been claimed since the time of its extinction until the last claim in 1997, but none of these have been verified.
-A claim in 2000 was dismissed as a hoax.
-Some Japanese zoologists believe that these reports "merely derive from misidentification of feral dogs".

-In AD 713, the wolf first appeared on record in Kofudoki itsubun (Lost writings on ancient customs).
+In AD 713, the wolf first appeared on record in Kofudoki itsubun (Lost Writings on Ancient Customs).
 From AD 967, historical records indicated the wolf's preference for preying on horse, either wild horses or those in pastures, stables, and villages.
 In 1701, a lord introduced the first wolf bounty and by 1742 the first professional wolf hunters were using firearms and poison.
 In 1736, rabies appeared among dogs in eastern Japan, indicating that it had entered from China or Korea, then spread across the nation.
-Shortly after it spread to the wolf population, turning some wolves from simple horse predators to man-killers that led to organized wolf hunts.
+Shortly afterward, it spread to the wolf population, turning some wolves from simple horse predators to man-killers that led to organized wolf hunts.
 Killing wolves became a national policy under the Meiji Restoration, and within one generation the Japanese wolf was extinct.
+The last Japanese wolf was captured and killed at Washikaguchi of Higashiyoshino village in Honshu Nara Prefecture, Japan on January 23, 1905.

-Some interpretations of the Japanese wolf's extinction stress the change in local perceptions of the animal: rabies-induced aggression and deforestation of the wolf's habitat forced them into conflict with humans, and this led to their being targeted by farmers.
+Some interpretations of the Japanese wolf's extinction stress the change in local perceptions of the animal: both rabies-induced aggression and increasing deforestation of wolf habitat forced the wolves into conflict with humans, and this led to their being targeted by farmers.

+Sightings of "short-legged dog like beasts", proposed to be the Japanese wolf, have been claimed since the time of its extinction until the last claim in 1997, but none of these have been verified.
+A claim in 2000 was dismissed as a hoax.
+Some Japanese zoologists believe that these reports "merely derive from misidentification of feral dogs".